 Prior to joining EVgo, Terry was Executive Director of Environment Now foundation, a strategic, entrepreneurial, activist leader in California.
 The organization founded dozens of activist environmental organizations protecting air, land and water quality in California and Mexico.
 In 2007, Terry cofounded Move LA and developed LA County’s Measure R, which over 67% of voters approved in 2008 and is contributing over $40 billion to transit investment countywide.

 Terry began his career with Edison International, where he contributed to founding four businesses in energy, security services, and electric vehicle charging.
 He went on to cofound EV Rental Cars, which was the first rental company in the United States to offer only environmental vehicles, such as hybrid, natural gas, and electric cars to the general public.
 It served fifteen airports in six states and more than 500,000 customers, with over 700 cars.
 Terry has served on various start-up boards and in advisory roles for companies in energy, technology, transportation and infrastructure.

-Terry holds an MBA from The UCLA Anderson School of Management and completed the Coro Public Affairs Fellows Program in Los Angeles in 1996.
-The fellowship is widely considered among the top graduate fellowships in the country.
-He received a Bachelor of Arts with honors in Public Policy at Stanford University, with a thesis addressing public finance and demand management of electricity.
-At Stanford, he was active on the campus and in the community.
-He founded a lasting community organization that united students with local homeless persons to achieve an agenda set by the homeless members.
+He holds an MBA from The UCLA Anderson School of Management and completed the Coro Public Affairs Fellows Program in Los Angeles.
+He earned a BA with honors in Public Policy at Stanford University, with a thesis addressing public finance and demand management of electricity.